-- 3.1 As part of the requirements of the Planning etc (Scotland) Act 2006 planning authorities are expected to publish a 'Development Plan Scheme' and 'Participation Statement' and review it on an annual basis.
-The purpose of these documents is to set out the Authority's programme for preparing, reviewing and consulting on its Strategic Development Plan. - 3.2 The Joint Committee published its first Development Plan Scheme and Participation Statement on 31st March 2009, with subsequent revisions published annually in March.
-Copies are placed in all local libraries throughout the city region, on the Joint Committee's website as well as being sent to Scottish Ministers. - 3.3 At its meeting held on 10th December 2012 the Joint Committee approved the timeline for the submission of the next SDP in May 2016 and accordingly the 2015/16 Development Plan Scheme reflects those dates.
+- 3.1 As part of the requirements of the Planning etc. (Scotland) Act 2006 planning authorities are expected to publish a 'Development Plan Scheme' and 'Participation Statement' and to review it on an annual basis.
+The purpose of these documents is to set out the Authority's programme for preparing, reviewing and consulting on its Strategic Development Plan. - 3.2 Clydeplan published its first Development Plan Scheme and Participation Statement on 31st March 2009, with subsequent revisions published annually in March. - 3.3 Copies are to be placed in all local libraries throughout the city region, on Clydeplan's website as well as two copies being sent to Scottish Ministers. - 3.3 The 2017/18 Development Plan Scheme reflects the current position in respect to the anticipated approval of the second SDP in Spring 2017 following its submission to Scottish Ministers in May 2016.

-4. Development Plan Scheme and Participation Statement 2015/16
+4. Development Plan Scheme and Participation Statement 2017/18